cdap-guides/cdap-flume-guide/README.md

 Extend This Example
 -------------------

-To make this application more useful, you can extend it by:
+To make this application more useful, you can extend it:

--   find the top visited pages by maintaining the top pages in a dataset and updating them from the PageViewCounterFlowlet
+-   Find the top visited pages by maintaining the top pages in a Dataset and updating them from the `PageViewCounterFlowlet`; and
--   calculate the bounce ratio of web pages, with batch processing
+-   Calculate the bounce ratio of web pages, with batch processing.

 Share and Discuss!
 ------------------